thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 # approach  moves

-More important than what tools, powers or skills you have, your Traits represent how you approach the world around you.
+Your Traits represent how you approach the world around you.

 There is no right or wrong choice of Traits to approach a situation; each Trait prompts certain questions or possibilities, fundamentally asking you, "what is your intention, and how do you act on it?", and then everyone finds out what happens.